CivicActions/ssp-toolkit/docs/ssp.md

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  sufficient strength of authentication.

 ### Part d)

 #### LINCS specific control or LINCS Responsibility

-LINCS Site Managers have the ability to add additional Site Managers to their account.
-The Site Manager needs only a unique email address to do so.
-All password requirements are set at the account level, and will apply to all user accounts.
-Password requirements are not editable for Site Managers.

-Disabling the access of Site Managers to lincs.ed.gov is the responsibility of LINCS.

-LINCS is responsible for provisioning and de-provisioning end user accounts, which must comply with the strict password policies that are enforced by the website's software configuration, as described above
+LINCS is responsible for provisioning and de-provisioning end user accounts, which must comply with the strict password policies that are enforced by the website's software configuration, as described in IA-5(d).

-In accordance with lincs.ed.gov site configuration, the following implementation administrative procedures exist for initial authenticator distribution, for lost/compromised/damaged authenticators, and for revoking authenticators.
+In accordance with LINCS site configuration, the following administrative procedures exist for initial authenticator distribution, for lost/compromised/damaged authenticators, and for revoking authenticators.

 * Initial authenticator distribution: Users receive a one-time login link by email upon creating of their user account.
 They use that link to log in and then must enter a password themselves which complies with the password complexity requirements described in IA-4(b).

 * Lost/compromised/damaged authenticators: Users who have forgotten their password may request a new password by submitting their username or email address.
 The website responds by emailing a one-time login link to the user's email address.
 After using the link to log in, the user is required to enter a new password.

 * Revoking authenticators: Users who have not changed their password in the last 90 days are automatically blocked.
 Administrators and Site Managers may block any user account if they believe there is a reason to do so.